Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupYomichanOnPC.md

 ## Download and Install
 Pick a browser

-Firefox
+- Firefox

-- Download [Yomibaba Firefox](https://github.com/forsakeninfinity/yomibaba/releases/download/22.11.3.3/yomibaba-firefox-signed-22.11.3.3.xpi) and drag it onto your Firefox window, or just double click it
+    - Download [Yomibaba Firefox](https://github.com/forsakeninfinity/yomibaba/releases) on `Assets` and drag it onto your Firefox window, or just double click it

-Chrome
+- Chrome

-- Download [Yomibaba Chrome](https://github.com/forsakeninfinity/yomibaba/releases/download/22.11.3.3/yomibaba-chrome.zip) and unzip it somewhere
+    - Download [Yomibaba Chrome](https://github.com/forsakeninfinity/yomibaba/releases) on `Assets` and unzip it somewhere
     - Go to `chrome://extensions/` and turn on `developer mode` from the top right
     - Click `Load unpacked` and select the unzipped folder

 Download `LazyXel Yomichan Setup` and `Font` from [here](https://drive.google.com/drive/folders/1s_PdQ9HWvpDFXkh_AGGzVgqrFBGhUsbI?usp=sharing) and extract it